If you’re interested in beginning your study of Arabic, or taking your language skills to the next level, come discover Jordan this summer.

 Required CIEE Courses

-Students are placed into the appropriate Modern Standard Arabic (MSA) level based on the results of a language exam taken during orientation.
+Students are placed into the appropriate Modern Standard Arabic (MSA) level based on the results of a language exam taken during orientation and prior experience studying Arabic.
+The exam tests how well you can apply what you’ve learned in Arabic so far, and is not based on progression through any particular Arabic textbook.
 In addition to the regular classroom and lab sessions, students also have access to instructors for regular office hours.
-Contact hours: 90.
-Recommended credit: 4 semester/6 quarter hours.
+Contact hours: 105.
+Credit: 7 semester/10.5 quarter hours.

 Colloquial Jordanian Arabic, Beginning I